phenopolis/phenopolis_genomics_browser/README.md

 * n=4859970
 * The PK is `variant_id` defined as `("#CHROM","POS", "REF","ALT")`.
 We could define new field with theses fields joined.
 * FK `gene_symbol` to `gene` table.
-* This table is updated by fresh import of sequencing data.
+* This table is updated by fresh import of genetict data.
 Note that the columns in this table might change in the future.

 ```
 CREATE TABLE variants(